Misreading EPR: Variations on an Incorrect Theme: EPR, Very Quickly

 We prepare two particles following the EPR scheme, keep one of them close at hand and send the other far away --- let's say, in the direction of Mars.
 Then we choose which question to ask of the particle that we kept nearby: \emph{Where exactly are you?}\ or \emph{How exactly are you moving?} Suppose that we do the former, that is, we measure the position of the nearby particle.
 We can then predict, with 100\% confidence, the exact position of the particle that we sent off towards Mars.

 Alternatively, if we had chosen to measure the momentum of the nearby particle, we could have predicted, also with 100\% confidence, what a momentum measurement on the Mars-bound particle would find.
-We say that the preparation of the two particles has \emph{entanglement} (a word that Schr\"odinger introduced~\cite{Schroedinger:1935}).
+We say that the preparation of the two particles has \emph{entanglement}.
+(Schr\"odinger introduced this term in 1935~\cite{Schroedinger:1935}, though Weyl understood the mathematics by 1931, calling it a variety of ``Gestalt''~\cite{Weyl:1931}.)
 The mathematics of quantum physics implies that entanglement is a kind of ``all-purpose flour''~\cite{Fuchs:2010}.
 Given the ability to make an entangled preparation, we can turn that entanglement into a correlation between the observables of our choice; in this case, we can get 100\% correlation between the results of position measurements \emph{or} between the results of momentum measurements.

 It was important for EPR that the second particle be far away, because then they thought they could safely assume that it cannot be influenced by what we choose to do on the first particle.
+As Einstein said, in the course of developing his thought-experiments on the topic: ``Thus, without any experiment on [a particle], it is possible to predict, according to a free choice, \emph{either} the momentum \emph{or} the position of [it] with in principle arbitrary accuracy''~\cite{Howard:1990}.
 Schr\"odinger later used the analogy of a student getting quizzed in an oral examination~\cite{Schroedinger:1935}.
 The student is too tired to answer more than one question, so they will get the first question correct, but their answer to the second will be pretty much random.
 However, because they do not know ahead of time what the first question will be, they have to know \emph{all} the answers going in.
 The distant particle is like this fatigued student.
 It has to ``know'' both the position and the momentum of the nearby particle, even though in any specific experiment it can reveal only one of the two.
 This amounts to saying that it must have both a position and a momentum before we measure it.

 The key conceptual ingredients of the EPR argument are as follows.
 First, it must be the case that once a particle is far enough away, it really is free from influence.
 If the distant particle could receive instant secret messages from the first, the whole argument would go out the window.
 Second, we have to be able to choose one of two actions to take on the nearby particle, and we have to be able to use what we deduce about the situation where we pick one option to make an inference about the other, mutually exclusive situation.
 Third is the assumption nowadays called the \emph{EPR criterion of reality}: \begin{quotation} If, without in any way disturbing a system one can [gather the information required to] predict with certainty (i.e., with probability equal to unity) the value of a physical quantity, then there exists an element of physical reality corresponding to this physical quantity. \end{quotation}